5 Jewelry Trends to Spice Up Your Spring Wardrobe

 A Little Bit of Everything!

-Kelly could not have designed better fitting jewelry for this spring’s fashion trends.
+Kelly could not have designed better fitting jewelry for spring fashion trends.
 In fact, her cover project, Gala Necklace, covers all of them.
 I would certainly label it as a statement piece with its bold neckline and double teardrops.
 And it definitely fits the ornate Baroque style, featuring amethyst crystals in beaded bezel components made of pearls.

 Find all these gorgeous projects in Kelly’s book Exotic Adornments, and spice up your wardrobe with these five spring trends.
 I know I will!